Seven Stories - The National Centre for Children's Books, Ouseburn Valley, Newcastle upon Tyne, NE1 2PQ

 T: 0300 330 1095 ext 300 E: firstname.lastname@example.org

-There are lots of ways to get to Seven Stories and FREE parking is available on Lime Street or behind us in Foundry Lane car park.
+There are lots of ways to get to Seven Stories and limited FREE parking is available on Lime Street or behind us in Foundry Lane car park.
 Parking can be tricky during busy holiday times so we would recommend public transport where possible.

 Limited car parking is available in the Ouseburn Valley under Byker Bridge and along Lime Street.
 A 57 space car park is available behind Seven Stories on Foundry Lane, postcode NE6 1LH.
 There is pedestrian access to Lime Street and Seven Stories over the footbridge, up past Ouseburn Farm and the Cluny Pub.
 Limited disabled parking is available on Lime Street.